sumankar123/week7/README.md

 ## Capstone Project Requirements

 * The project must be a React application, bootstrapped with `create-react-app`
-* Your app should be created and visible in a Github repo under your Github account
+* Your app must be created and visible in a Github repo under your Github account
-* Your app should be your own work.
+* Your app must be your own work.
 You may have a partner if you'd like, but be aware that you'll need to come up with a strategy for working together.
 Most developers on small projects create branches for new features/fixes, then merge them back into the `master` branch.
 Merge conflicts can arise, and you'll need to know how to resolve them.
 * Your app should be deployed onto a web server and publicly accessible
 * Your app should be polished.
 Some recommendations for this requirement:
   * Remove `console.log` statements once you're finished with development